 The Company is considered a development-stage company, with no operating revenues during the periods presented.
 Such companies report their operations, shareholders deficit and cash flows since inception through the date that revenues are generated from management's intended operations, among other things.
 Management has defined inception as June 24, 2009.
-Since inception, the Company has incurred an operating loss of \$(53,492).
+Since inception, the Company has incurred an operating loss of \$56,708.
 The Company's working capital has been generated through the sales of common stock.
 Management has provided financial data since January June 24, 2009, "Inception" in the financial statements, as a means to provide readers of the Company's financial information to make informed investment decisions.

-NOTE 3.
-DEALERSHIP CONTRACT
+NOTE 3 DEALERSHIP CONTRACT

-On July 8, 2010 the Company signed an exclusive dealership agreement with Wireless Wipes, a New York corporation that manufactures a sanitizing wipe used to clean cell phones and other mobile devices.
-The agreement granted the Company the exclusive right to purchase, inventory, promote and resell the product within Canada under certain minimum order rules.
-The agreement required an annual distribution of 10,000 pouches of product.
-The Company was unable to generate the required annual sales and the agreement lapsed.
-The Company is seeking new business opportunities.
+On July 8, 2010 the Company signed an exclusive dealership agreement with

+Wireless Wipes, a New York corporation that manufactures a sanitizing wipe used to clean cell phones and other mobile devices.
+The agreement grants the Company the exclusive right to purchase, inventory, promote and resell the product within Canada under certain minimum order rules.

-NOTE 4.
-UNCERTAINTY OF ABILITY TO CONTINUE AS A GOING CONCERN accounting principles applicable to a going concern, which contemplates the realization of assets and liquidation of liabilities in the normal course of business.
-However, the Company has not generated any revenue and has incurred a loss of (53,492) since inception June 24, 2009.
+NOTE 4 UNCERTAINTY OF ABILITY TO CONTINUE AS A GOING CONCERN

+The Company's financial statements are prepared using the generally accepted accounting principles applicable to a going concern, which contemplates the realization of assets and liquidation of liabilities in the normal course of business.
+However, the Company has not generated any revenue and has incurred a loss of \$56,708 since inception June 24, 2009.